jenpennen/git-basics/git-intro.md

 used to create a git repository.
 Before doing anything git-related, we must initialize a repo first.
 This is only done ONCE per project.
 Initialize the repo in the top-level folder containing your project.

-Creates an empty git repository, or a .gt directory with subdirectories for objects, refs/heads, refs/tags, and template files files.
+Creates an empty git repository, or a .git directory with subdirectories for objects, refs/heads, refs/tags, and template files files.
 They're hidden so you don't mess around with it.
 You can use the following command to see the .git directory

 ```
 ls -a